 When someone saves a pin from your website, your profile picture will appear next to it.

 These are the only two requirements to gain access to all analytics from Pinterest.
 If you want to go the extra mile, you can also do the following:

-- Install a save button on the website so that your users can easily pin from the boards.
+- Install a save button on the website so your users can easily pin the boards.
 This will also allow Pinterest to generate data on pins that send you the most referral traffic from Pinterest.

 - Lastly, use the rich pin for products, articles, and apps.
 This will help generate more information on the pins when a user pins from your site.